-On this page is a description of the contributions made by physicists at the University of Warwick to DUNE.
+This page describes some of the contributions made by physicists at the University of Warwick to the Deep Underground Neutrino Experiment (DUNE).

 Data acquisition for ProtoDUNE